-My research interests are found at the intersection of health education, health communication and injury control.
-Exploring the use of new technologies to enhance patient education (computer tailoring) and using experiential teaching techniques (role-playing, simulated patients, computer learning) to enhance physician patient education skills -- all focused on enhancing injury prevention counseling messages received by parents of young children -- is just one example of how these three areas merge in actual practice.
+Eileen McDonald (she/her) has research interests at the intersection of health education, health communication and injury control.
+Exploring the use of new technologies to enhance patient education (AI, computer tailoring) and using experiential teaching techniques (role-playing, simulated patients, computer learning) to enhance physician patient education skills -- all focused on enhancing injury prevention counseling messages received by parents of young children -- is just one example of how these three areas merge in actual practice.
 The newest technology to be tested for its impact on parents' safety practices is a web-based program and smart phone application to provide personalized and tailored information to parents of young children about a variety of injury prevention topics.
-The program, Safety in Seconds (SIS) 2.0, is being tested in a randomized clinical trial in pediatric emergency departments in Baltimore, MD and Little Rock, AR and is now available free to the public.
+The program, Safety in Seconds (SIS) 2.0, was tested in a randomized clinical trial in pediatric emergency departments in Baltimore, MD and Little Rock, AR and is now available free to the public.

-Last but not least, I have the pleasure of directing the MSPH in health education and health communication where I conduct a three term seminar series for first year students and a monthly seminar series for second year students who are completing their field placement and final paper requirements.
+Last but not least, McDonald directs both the MSPH and the joint Bachelor's-MSPH in health education and health communication.
+She leads a three term seminar series for first year students and a monthly seminar series for second year students.
 Professional development roles include participation on a number of professional association boards and committees, and the creation of presentations and publications, such as workshops, replication guides, and orientation guides to be used by health educators and others interested in developing their own injury prevention centers.